 Conducts research and evaluation

 UOE-based research centers and institutes work with communities, organizations, and other universities to answer important questions, improve programs, conduct institutional research, develop successful initiatives, build capacity for evidence-based practice, and improve sustainability and funding potential.

 UOE offers professional development programs focused on best practices in outreach and engagement.

 UOE showcases exemplary community-engaged scholarship through its publications and websites, and works with individual faculty to develop their own communication plans.

 UOE offers and supports resources that provide greater public access to the University and its faculty through:

-- Educational programs for K-12 students like Gifted and Talented Education and College Access Initiatives, the events and educational offerings of the Wharton Center for Performing Arts, and participation in the Michigan Science Olympiad State Tournament
+- Educational programs for K-12 students like Gifted and Talented Education and College Access Initiatives and participation in the Michigan Science Olympiad State Tournament

 - Public festivals, including the Summer Solstice Jazz Festival and the MSU Science Festival